Resume

 About

-When I’m not working my day job as a Software Developer.
-I like learning about history, exploring open source/self hosted technologies, and appreciating pixel art.
+When I’m not working my day job as a software developer, I enjoy learning about history, exploring open-source and self-hosted technologies, and appreciating pixel art.

 Work Experience